nimbella/demo-projects/election/README.md

 Our Application Programming Interface (API) gives you maximum flexibility to create web pages and applications using all or selected parts of Nimbella Election APIs. e.g.

-- party/candidate wise, county/state wise voting trends since 1976 to 2016.
+- party/candidate wise, county/state wise voting trends from 1976 to 2016.
-- categorized list of elections related APIs, Datasets and Websites available on www.
+- categorized list of election-related APIs, Datasets, and Websites available on www.
-- latest news from prominent news sites ordered in timely fashion.
+- latest news from prominent news sites ordered in a timely fashion.

-Lastly as Nanette L. Avery puts it
+Lastly, as Nanette L. Avery puts it

 > Talk is cheap, voting is free; take it to the polls.